ottl-seo/ottl-seo/README.md

 # 👋 Hi, I'm Yoonseo Kim  : )
-I’m a passionate junior software engineer who is interested in the Web 🌐, Cloud technology ☁️, and Developer Relations 🥑.
+I’m a passionate software engineer interested in the Web 🌐, Cloud technology ☁️, and Developer Relations 🥑.

 - - -